epri-dev/OpenDER/README.rst

 EPRI’s OpenDER model aims to accurately represent steady-state and dynamic behaviors of inverter-based distributed energy resources (DERs).
 The model follows interconnection standards or grid-codes and is informed by the observed behaviors of commercial products.
-First version of the model includes photovoltaic (PV) DER behaviors according to the capabilities and functionalities required by the IEEE standard 1547-2018.
+Currently, model version 2.0 includes photovoltaic (PV) and battery energy storage system (BESS) DER behaviors according to the capabilities and functionalities required by the IEEE standard 1547-2018.
 This first-of-its-kind model can be used to run snapshot, Quasi-Static Time Series (QSTS), and a variety of dynamic analyses to study the impacts of DERs on distribution operations and planning.

 This project is licensed under the terms of the BSD-3 clause license.